dovjay/phase0-xavier-fox/week2/pseudocode-challenge.md

 ```
 * Pseudocode
 ```
-STORE array of boolean "murid" with any value
+STORE array of boolean 'murid' with any value
-STORE "index" with 0
+STORE 'index' with 0
-WHILE "index" < "murid".length
+WHILE 'index' < 'murid'.length
-  IF "murid"["index"] equal to TRUE
+  IF 'murid'['index'] equal to TRUE
     DO "Baguuus"
   ELSE
     DO "Kamu berdiri dipojok!"